icopy-site/awesome/docs/awesome/computer-science.md

 or
 [First Timers Only](http://www.firsttimersonly.com/).

+Another option is using the Capstone project from taking one of the Specializations in [Advanced applications](#advanced-applications);
 whether or not this makes sense depends on the course, the project, and whether or not the course's Honor Code permits you to display your work publicly.
 In some cases, it may not be permitted;
 do **not** violate your course's Honor Code!